danielbkatz/danielbkatz.github.io/menu/about.md

 At the same time, there was burgeoning work comparing and contrasting traditions of measurement in the [human sciences and the field of metrology (measurement sciences outside of the social sciences)](https://link.springer.com/book/10.1007/978-3-031-22448-5) that captured my interest - particularly taking advantage of concepts already developed in metrology like the concept of a [measurand](https://jcgm.bipm.org/vim/en/2.3.html).

-These interests turned into a job at NWEA where I worked on an R&D team in ontology and measurement developing very specific cognitive models in service of classroom-based assessments - turning these models into ontologies and then psychometric models.
+These interests turned into a job at NWEA where I worked on an R&D team in ontology and measurement developing cognitive models in service of classroom-based assessments.
 After NWEA was purchased by HMH, my work became more technical - working as an ontology engineer, deploying enterprise-level ontologies and serving machine learning systems.

 # What might an ontology engineer do?